reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 - From the AWS Console of `Management`, the top-level account of the AWS Organization, select the service 'Amazon EventBridge'
 - ⚠️ Select the region where your IAM Identity Center has been deployed, e.g., `Europe (Ireland) eu-west-1`
 - In the left panel, click on 'Rules'
-- Look for a rule that forward signin events to the default event bus of SPA
+- Look for a rule that forward sign-in events to the default event bus of SPA

-A pattern that matches signin events from AWS:
+A pattern that matches sign-in events from AWS:
 ```json
 {"detail":{"eventSource":["signin.amazonaws.com"],"eventName":["ConsoleLogin"]}}
 ```